Direct cremation in Australia: costs, inclusions and providers

 Direct cremation excludes everything related to a ceremony:

-These are not removed to cut corners.
-They are absent because direct cremation is, by definition, a cremation without a service.
+Nothing on this list has been stripped out to cut corners.
+Direct cremation is, by definition, a cremation without a service.
 Families who want a farewell can hold a separate memorial at a time and place of their choosing.

 What it costs